AdnaneX/smaterial/README.md

 ### PHP files
 The website uses PHP files to make working with the menu, headers and footers a lot easier.

-To use PHP file you'll need to have a localhost or other server.
+To use PHP files you'll need to have a localhost or other server.
 I would advice to use a localhost (PHP build in server, wamp, xamp or usbwebserver) since this isn't online and therefor private to you only.

 After that all you need to do is change `define( 'TEST', false );` to `define( 'TEST', true );`.
 You can find this in `includes/header.php`.
 This makes sure that some files aren't loaded for example Google Analytics.

-#### Don't like to use PHP
-If you don't like to use PHP there is a option to use HTML but it requires a bit of work.
-You have to copy all HTML from `includes/header.html` and replace all PHP code of the file you want to change.
-The PHP code you have to delete are the first 7 lines.
-After replacing the header you need to replace the footer as well.
-The footer is everything from `includes/footer.html` and you need to replace it with the last 2 lines of the file.
-You also have to rename / copy the working file to a `*.html` file.

 ### Creating a pull request
 After making your changes please describe what you have changed.
 This will speed up the process of merging your PR.